Orbiit/ugwisha/README.md

 - show time 'til next period in tab title
 - custom period colours
 - show time left in favicon as well (so Ugwisha can be pinned)
+- show alternate schedules and SELF
+- preview other days
+- look better than Ugwita

 Ugwisha will:

-- look better than Ugwita
-  - this will include nature images, though this is opt-in; otherwise it'll show random gradients
+- nature images, though this is opt-in; otherwise it'll show random gradients
 - work offline
-- show alternate schedules and SELF
+- automatically change date when there's a new day
-  - SELF can be turned off, and you will be commended for doing so
+- let you turn off SELF, and you will be commended for doing so
-- preview other days

 Perhaps Ugwisha may also support: